 This law—created back in 1910, long before we could even imagine something like Internet trolls—made it illegal to "orally or otherwise, falsely and maliciously or falsely and wantonly impute to any female, married or unmarried, a want of chastity."
 Back then, you could end up in jail for 90 days and have to pay the state $500; if this were put into place around the country nowadays, the Internet trolls might finally think twice before harassing women online.
 For more advice on how to speak to women, here's 40 Things Men Should Never Say to a Woman in Bed.

+There are a lot of weird laws around the world, but most of them don't dictate something as harmless as baby names.
 It might seem a little oppressive that parents are only legally allowed to pick between 33,000 government-approved names for their newborns.
-But then again, if it means living in a world where we never have to read about celebrity kids named Blue Ivy, Pilot Inspektor, or Apple, maybe it’s not the worst idea.
+But then again, if it means living in a world where we never have to read about celebrity kids named Blue Ivy, Pilot Inspektor, or Apple, maybe it's not the worst idea.
 For more on parenting, here are 11 Leading Men Who Embraced Fatherhood Later in Life.

 A wedding is a magical day, and you probably want to be awake for some of it.
 At least the exchanging vows part.
 In Germany, a wedding is declared invalid if one or both of the participants were "in a state of unconsciousness" or "did not know at the time of the marriage that it was a marriage."
 Which, we admit, seems fair.
 Nobody wants to wake up from a coma and realize, oh crap, I married who?